EvonCRM/questionnaire/README.md

 - [ ] Identity verification completed

 **2. The Basics**
-- [ ] Personal information registered
+- [ ] Personal information registered, full name, email, phone.

 **3. What is your sex assigned at birth?**
 - [ ] Male